Bakhshi-Faisal/Bakhshi-faisal/README.md

 - 🌱 I’m currently learning Kotlin,Docker

-- 👯 I’m looking to collaborate on Symfony, JavaScript, Freelancing Opportunites, Open Source
+- 👯 I’m looking to collaborate on Symfony and JavaScript

 - 💬 Talk to me about Symfony,CSS, Freelancing Opportunites, Open Source